airpair/your-code-sucks-travis-and-scrutinizer-ftw/post.md

 	  script: vendor/bin/phpunit```

 	This is your config file for Travis.
 Here we've specified which versions of PHP we want to build our project on and also install `composer` libraries.
-By default, Travis calls `phpunit` for php projects.
-For each language there are default build steps (i.e. ruby projects call rake).
+By default, Travis calls `phpunit` for PHP projects.
+For each language there are default build steps (e.g. Ruby projects call rake).
 Everything is optional except the `language` key.

 7. **(optional)** Click on the build image to get a snippet that you could put in your repository's README as a badge.
 This image will be green or red automatically depending if the build was successful or not.
 It's one of the first things people usually see when they go to your project's GitHub repository.